- The proper way to serve tea

 They tie their obi in the back and always wear tabi.
 The obi is the sash that holds the complicated layers of kimono together and tabi are specially made socks that separate the large toe from the other toes, kind of like a mitten separates the thumb from the fingers.

 Apprentice geisha are called maiko.
 This word means dancing and young girl.
 The maiko is the stereotype of geisha to Westerners.
 Maiko wear furisode and bright kimono in comparison to the geisha.
+Furisode are the most formal style of kimono worn by unmarried women in Japan.
 They wear ornate hairstyles like the peach bow.
 They wear white make up in different stages depending on their level of progression as a maiko.
 Geisha wear plainer kimono and only white make up for special performances.

 Being a geisha is a profession.
 For the geisha the profession entails being an entertainer and conversationalist.
 Though they give public concerts, the majority of their entertaining is done at private parties.
 The geisha may be specialists in their chosen form of entertainment (certain instruments or dance) or be proficient in various types of entertainment.

 Minarai: The minarai would no longer have to do housework and could be hired for parties at a much reduced fee.
 Generally they would be assigned to a particular tea house and learn from the Okaasan or mother figure of their house.
 This was a very short stage of training lasting about 1 month.
 The girl would learn conversation and games.
 We start geisha training with Minarai stage.
 They live at Amatsu Okiya, participate in discussion groups and teahouse, and then we hold a ”coming of age ceremony” to mark when they become Maiko (misedashi).
 They may have a special older sister or oneesan they would like to bond with at this time (san san kudo).
 The purpose of this is to establish an important kinship relationship between older sister and junior sister during the maiko training.